Real Estate Photography with Olympus Cameras

 Post Processing

 Real estate photography often involves shooting in less-than-ideal light.
 Interiors in particular require some sort of post processing to capture the appropriate dynamic range for the shot.
 For my personal style and the aesthetic my company prefers, I usually blend exposures manually instead of using HDR processing.
-I use the histogram to capture exposures for the highlights, midtowns, and shadows.
+I use the histogram to capture exposures for the highlights, midtones, and shadows.
 Sometimes it is a simple shutter speed adjustment, but some rooms require me to add additional light.
 I generally do so with a Godox AD200 compact strobe.
 These battery powered lights have plenty of power, and the rechargeable battery will last all day.

 I use the tried and true combination of Adobe Lightroom and Photoshop for editing my images.
-I’ve been using Photoshop since version 2, and Lightroom since its public beta, so I am completely comfortable in this environment.
-There seems to be. new software package every week that tries to dethrone the Adobe suite, but I haven’t found anything as powerful or as fast for my personal workflow.
+I’ve been using Photoshop since version 2, and Lightroom since it’s public beta, so I am completely comfortable in this environment.
+There seems to be a new software package every week that tries to dethrone the Adobe suite, but I haven’t found anything as powerful or as fast for my personal workflow.
 As a professional photographer, I don’t have time to learn a new workflow for every new program, nor do I have any interest in reimagining my cataloging or sorting workflow to fit a new software package.

 Micro 4/3 Limits